isene/hp-41_CL/README.md

-LBL E (FIXR) |Restore HEPAX RAM (blocks 828 and 829) from Flash (blocks 1F8 and 1F9) (also 1FC to 81A) LBL a (M:R) |Restore RAM (block 800) from mass media (like the cassette drive) LBL b (M:X) |Restore eXtended Memory from mass media (like the cassette drive) LBL c (P:R) |Restore RAM (block 800) from your PC via the PC41 program LBL d (P:H) |Restore HEPAX RAM into blocks 828 and 829 from your PC via the PC41 program LBL e (BU) |Switch to the BACKUP program (see abow)
+LBL E (FIXR) |Restore HEPAX RAM (blocks 828 and 829) from Flash (blocks 1F8 and 1F9) (also 1FC to 81A) LBL a (M:R) |Restore RAM (block 800) from mass media (like the cassette drive) LBL b (M:X) |Restore eXtended Memory from mass media (like the cassette drive) LBL c (P:R) |Restore RAM (block 800) from your PC via HP-IL (PILbox) and the CLILUP module LBL d (P:H) |Restore HEPAX RAM into blocks 828 and 829 from your PC via HP-IL (PILbox) and the CLILUP module LBL e (BU) |Switch to the BACKUP program (see abow)

 ### FLASH

-This program makes for easier upgrades of Flash pages in you HP-41CL.
+This program makes for easier upgrades of Flash pages in you HP-41CL via the built-in serial port.
 Dependencies are the YFNF, YFNX, Power-CL and Lib4 modules - which means you cannot use the FLASH program to update these modules in the 41CL flash memory..

 Upon execution, the program first shows the short form of labels A-E and then a-e as prompts: